 It is important to make sure that meetings start and end on time.
 We ask that people keep the time limits in mind when sharing their experiences to ensure that everybody gets the chance to talk and share their insights and experiences with the group.

 “I had a very normal, healthy upbringing.
 I never would have thought that it be the kind of person to become an alcoholic.
 I was wrong.
 I have been struggling with alcoholism for years now.
 I was really starting to lose hope in my ability to recover.
 I had tried quitting on my own in the past and it wasn’t working.
-After doing some research, I discovered the Alcoholics Anonymous center in Chicago.
-The AA meetings here have really helped me to get my life back on track.
+After doing some research, I discovered the “Ludovic-Giuly” center in Riverside.
+The meetings here have really helped me to get my life back on track.
 I’ve been clean for close to six months now thanks to the support I’ve found in these meetings”